cch71/T27Website/content/general-info/adult-training.md

 Troop 27 encourages at least one (1) adult per family to become actively involved and participate in the development of the scouts in our troop.
 A “best effort” attempt to complete required adult “participant” training within 3 months of becoming active in troop activities is expected.
-ASM and SM’s are expected to complete all required training within 6 months of position assignments.
+ASM and SM's are expected to complete all required training within 6 months of position assignments.
 To get credit for taking a course, students must provide proof of completed training to the Troop 27 Advancement Chairperson.
 Following is description of each course.